monome/docs/docs/norns/study-3.md

 end
 ```

-the trick happens in the `key` function. see how `redraw` is getting reassigned to one of the other functions? for the puzzle lovers let's make it even more complicated:
+the trick happens in the `key` function. see how `go` is getting reassigned to one of the other functions? for the puzzle lovers let's make it even more complicated:

 ```
 feelings = {sad,happy}